Quick Facts about METEO 810

 How does this course work?

 As with most graduate courses, there is a considerably higher onus on you to take responsibility for your own learning.
 While lessons present guidance on what you need to learn, much of your actual learning will take place as you experiment with various examples presented in the text.
 Following through on these examples and exploring various ways to accomplish proscribed data-procurement tasks are an absolute necessity, not only to be successful on the lesson's assessment activity but to meet your own learning goals as well.
 We strongly recommend that all students have some experience with a programming language.
-In this course we will use the open-source (free) statistical programming language "R".
+In this course, we will use the open-source (free) statistical programming language "R".
 R is fairly straightforward to learn (certainly at the level that we will start off with).
-However, you should be familiar with the tenants (and basic skills) of computer programming.
+However, you should be familiar with the tenets (and basic skills) of computer programming.
 Please check out the "Pre-Enrollment" link at the top of this page for more information.